The Spring 2022 cohort is now closed. Applications can be submitted for the Fall 2022 cohort now through July 15, 2022.

 The RN to BSN (RN-BSN) program provides flexible online learning opportunities for students who are graduates of community college or diploma nursing schools and are licensed, practicing registered nurses (RN) –OR– students who are currently enrolled in a VCCS RN program.
 Students who hold a baccalaureate degree from JMU or another institution may earn a second baccalaureate degree in James Madison University’s RN-BSN program.

 - Classes offered online to allow students to maintain employment while completing the BSN degree.
 Students must be licensed, practicing registered nurses.
 Employment is not necessary to begin the program, but applicants must have worked a minimum of 540 practice hours by graduation to obtain the 37 experiential learning credits that are applied toward their BSN.

-- Full-time or part-time enrollment
+- Offers full-time or part-time enrollment.

-- The RN to BSN program also emphasizes the care of underserved, rural or culturally diverse individuals within the acute care and community settings.
+- Emphasizes the care of underserved, rural, or culturally diverse individuals within the acute care and community settings.

-- Students proceed through the program as part of a cohort of adult learners…sharing experiences, supporting and encouraging one another and celebrating each others success
+- Students proceed through the program as part of a cohort of adult learners: sharing experiences, supporting and encouraging one another, and celebrating each other's success.